watir/watirbook/README.md

 If you like the idea, but do not have $9, feel free to send any amount to zeljko.filipin at gmail.com via [Paypal][paypal].
 You can also donate to the book via [Flattr][flattr].
 Any amount is appreciated.

 You can discuss the book at [groups.google.com/group/watirbook][google].
-Anybody can suggest book format (currently pdf and epub, but almost anything is possible) and which chapter to write next.
+Anybody can suggest book format (currently pdf, epub and mobi, but almost anything is possible) and which chapter to write next.
 Of course, if you buy the book and then suggest a format/chapter, your vote will count more.

 The next chapter will probably be installation, since a lot of people have problems with it.
-The next format will probably be [mobi][mobi].

 [buy]: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WVJATC56MJS3N
 [contents]: https://github.com/zeljkofilipin/watirbook/blob/master/contents.md